Akshat0410/FlexiTables/README.md

 - `/api/organizations/{org_id}/tables/{table_id}/columns/` - Manage columns within a table.
 - `/api/organizations/{org_id}/tables/{table_id}/data` - Manage data within a table.
 - `/api/organizations/{org_id}/models` - Returns all the dynamically created models within an organization.

+## Few Points to remeber
+1. Supported values for db_type in the `organizations` api are:
+    - `SQL`
+    - `NOSQL`

+2. While creating a column, supported values for the data_type are:
+    - `CharField`
+    - `IntegerField`
+    - `BooleanField`

+    They are mapped to equivalent `django_fields`.

+3. For every table that is created `id` field is created by default, which is the primary key for every table.
+We donot have support to create `PRIMARY KEY` at runtime.

 ## Postman Collection